WV Real Estate Taxes on Minerals

 Minerals are taxed at a minimum value until production begins.

-Mineral Assessed Value is 60% of the appraised value of the property.
+Mineral Assessed Value is 60% of the Appraised Value of the property.

 WV appraisal values for minerals are based on the start date of drilling and production income.
-The calculation also involves yield capitalization, discount rate, use of decline rate factors for the well area, well expenses and the producing formation.
+The calculation also involves yield capitalization, discount rate, use of decline rate factors for the well area, well expenses, and the producing formation.

 Each horizontal well is appraised separately.

 Based on Gross Production – not your net royalty check.
-If your lease allows for deductions and the producer withholds amounts for post-production costs your real estate taxes are based on the gross before deductions not what you actually receive.
+If your lease allows for deductions and the producer withholds amounts for post-production costs, your real estate taxes are based on the gross before deductions, not what you actually receive.

 You can use the WV DEP website to search well production data by month.
-After searching and locating the well leg you can view the monthly well production data that is submitted to the State of WV.
+After searching and locating the well leg, you can view the monthly well production data that is submitted to the State of WV.

 Taxes you pay on your mineral interests are deductible on your federal tax return in the year you make the payment for the taxes.
 For example, if you pay your 2020 mineral tax bill in 2021, then it is deductible on your 2021 tax return.

-The shock of your first (and sometimes subsequent) mineral real estate tax bill can be overwhelming but understanding the above facts and circumstances will help.
+The shock of your first (and sometimes subsequent) mineral real estate tax bill can be overwhelming, but understanding the above facts and circumstances will help.

-Plan, save and budget for your future mineral real estate tax bill.
+Plan, save, and budget for your future mineral real estate tax bill.

 If you don’t like the process, contact your local legislator.
-Your local county assessor is only following WV state guidelines and are at the mercy of the state tax department.
+Your local county assessor is only following WV state guidelines and are at the mercy of the state tax division.
 The county assessor should be able to walk you through the taxing calculation.
 You can view the rules of WV Ad Valorem taxes here.

 According to the emergency rule adopted, the value of oil and natural gas-producing property will be determined by “applying a yield capitalization model based on a weighted average cost of capital to the net receipts (once royalties and annual operating costs are subtracted from gross receipts) for working interest (which is the production companies) and yield capitalization model applied to gross royalty payments for royalty interest (which is the mineral owner).”